 Are your nails exposed to too much hot water?

 Hot water can affect the lifespan of any manicure, even gel nails.
 Whenever you are cleaning or washing your hands, try to use lukewarm water instead of hot to preserve the longevity of your nails.
 This can help avoid any unexpected chipping or peeling.

 So there you go.
 Here are some reasons why your gel nail polish could be peeling off sooner than you think.
 Now to help you further, here are some other common questions we get asked about gel polish and early peeling!

 Why does the top layer peel off and not the bottom?

 To ensure your gel top coat remains firmly in place, it must be cured properly and applied over gel nails that have not been wiped down with acetone.
 Gel nail polish sticks to the next layer due to its sticky surface, so without removing this tacky coating first, the following layers of nail varnish won't adhere and will inevitably peel off.

 How can I eliminate the tacky layer on my gel nail manicure?

 If your gel manicure isn't making it past the first few days, improper removal of the "tacky" layer after curing could be why.
-To ensure enduring adhesion and prevent a premature breakdown, use a foil or plastic-backed lint-free pad soaked in acetone.
-Avoid acetone, as this will make your polish look dull and weaken its hold on your nails.
+To remove the inhibition layer, use a specialised cleanser designed for this purpose.
+Whilst acetone can also be employed, it may dull the finish of your manicure.
+Excessive use of acetone can further compromise the integrity of the product, leading to chipping and lifting.
 With these tips in mind, you can kiss short-lived gels goodbye!